Seated Calf Raise: Muscles Worked, How To Do, Form

 How To Do Seated Dumbbell Calf Raise

-2. Your knees should be bent 90 degrees and your toes pointing straight ahead.
+3. Your knees should be bent 90 degrees, and your toes should be pointing straight ahead.

-4. Now drive the balls of your feet into the platform and raise your heels as high as possible.
+5. Now, drive the balls of your feet into the platform and raise your heels as high as possible.ย

 2. Seated Machine Calf Raise

-The seated calf raise is a one of the best strength-gaining exercises that targets your calf muscles and accelerates their growth.
+The seated machine calf raise is one of the best calf strength-gaining exercises.

 It specifically activates and stresses the soleus calf muscle, and so the exercise is best performed by maintaining an angle of 90 degrees at the knees.